MaastrichtUniversityPress/Learning-Cycle-Toolbox-/book/CYCLE.md

 ---
 ---

-## ⭕ TOOL 0.1 - Learning cycle visual
+## ⭕ TOOL 0.1 - Learning Cycle Visual

 **_A visual representation of the learning cycle model, for reference purposes_**